Max-shiri-90/E-commerce/README.md

 ##### Ok!
 You are ready to go, makemigrations, createsuperuser, migrate and add products.
 It should be working fine.

-[pic]: pic link here "Website First Page"
+[pic]: https://raw.githubusercontent.com/Max-shiri-90/E-commerce/refs/heads/master/Lakers-first-page.png "Website First Page"
 ![picture][pic]

 #### The project directory: